 Inherent Limitations of Internal Financial Controls Over Financial Reporting material misstatements due to error or fraud may occur and not be detected.
 Also, projections of any evaluation of the internal financial controls over financial reporting to future periods are subject to the risk that the internal financial control over financial reporting may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls, based on the internal control over financial reporting criteria established by the respective Companies considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls,

 ANNEXURE - 'A' TO THE INDEPENDENT AUDITORS' REPORT (Contd.)